syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ---
 title: Schedule - Customization
-description: Customization of working hours, date, and appointment window
+description: This section explains how to customize working hours, date, appointment window and their features of the Syncfusion ASP.NET Web Forms Schedule component.
 platform: aspnet
 control: schedule
 documentation: ug